utah-cs4470-sp25/class/hw3/README.md

 Recall that a JPL program is a sequence of newline-terminated commands (`cmd`).

-Our HW3 subset has almost all the commands (only function definitions are missing) and all of the types.
+Our HW3 subset has almost all the commands (only function and struct definitions are missing).
 It does not include statements.
 Its expressions are simple, except for the array constructor, and both arguments and lvalues are as simple as possible.